Fairytales reveal what happens when you don’t behave yourself. Roald Dahl’s Charlie and the Chocolate Factory is no

 “I don’t want a grown-up person at all.
 A grown-up won’t listen to me; he won’t learn.
 He will try to do things his own way and not mine.
 So I have to have a child.”

 Not holding much truck with grown-ups of any gender, Wonka decides to cut out the middle woman (and the waiting) and just win a boy in a stacked lottery.
 And that would be Charlie.

 Charlie Bucket, the hero

 Dahl tells us in the book’s preamble that Charlie Bucket is “The hero”.
 Very soon we also learn that he is also poor (the underdog is often crucial to redemptive fiction).
 More importantly, he is the deserving poor.

-Charlie is a saint.
-He craves chocolate, but gets only cabbage soup – and doesn’t grumble about it.
+Charlie is saintly.
+He craves chocolate but gets only cabbage soup – and doesn’t grumble about it.
 He won’t take extra rations even when he’s starving.
-And, when he finds some money in the street, he thinks what his family need, too.
+And when he finds some money in the street he wants to share it with his family.

 Charlie is gentle and loving and almost without hope.
 Just like his grandparents, we want him to find a ticket.
 As it turns out, we don’t need to worry – because Charlie was always going to win a golden ticket (and the factory).

 - Chapter 11 is titled “The Miracle” because, in it, Charlie finds a Golden Ticket inside a bar of Whipple-Scrumptious Fudgemallow Delight.
 The real miracle takes place a chapter earlier, when he finds 50p buried in the snow: “Several people went hurrying past … None of them was searching for any money.”
 The money is just there, waiting for Charlie to claim it – and that sounds pretty miraculous to me.